WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Let (DATA dinit mode) be data*[i].
   b.
 If mode is defined, then:
     1) Let ?((MEMORY memidx dinstrs*)) be mode.
-    2) Assert: memidx is 0.
+    2) Assert: Due to validation, memidx is 0.
     3) Execute the sequence (dinstrs*).
     4) Execute (I32.CONST 0).
     5) Execute (I32.CONST |dinit|).